Ramsai170899/Byte-by-Byte/Fundamentals of Computer Science/unit - 2.md

 ## **Conclusion**
 Understanding **computer hardware** is fundamental for assembling, troubleshooting, and optimizing computer systems.
 Each component plays a crucial role in performance, efficiency, and usability.
 Mastering these concepts helps in **building better systems, upgrading hardware, and making informed technology decisions**.

-Would you like more details on any specific section? 🚀